Skip to main content

 A. The assessment process

-There are 3 stages to our assessment process and we aim to complete all registrations within 16 weeks of accepting a fully completed application
+There are 4 phases to our assessment process and we aim to complete all registrations within 12 weeks of accepting a fully completed application

-On receipt of an application we will check that, as a minimum, the following information has been received with an application form:
+On receipt of an application, we will undertake Phase 1 Initial Check to confirm that, as a minimum, the following information has been received with an application form:

 • Statement of Purpose